larssb/HealOps/docs/HealOps-Motivation.md

 # The motivation

 I [Lars Bengtsson](https://github.com/larssb), started developing HealOps in early 2017.
-Stemming from the thought that it had to be possible to make life as a DevOps Engineer and as a member of the on-call team at work easier. __By:__
+Stemming from the thought that it had to be possible to make life as a DevOps Engineer and as a member of the on-call team at work easier.

+__By:__
-- Improving the info received when getting a call when on on-call duty.
+- Improving the info received when getting alerted on an on-call watch.
 - Even better, developing a system that tries healing 'x' IT component and if that succeeds I can continue my sleep unknowingly of the mishap.
         - Although it will be possible to see that this happened, as the issue is logged.
 - Having the system automatically contact the person on on-call duty, instead of having manual labour doing this.
 Because, having manual labor doing this.